Maroon Bells & Maroon Lake

-Getting to Aspen Highlands To go to the Bells between 8:00 a.m. and 5:00 p.m. either drive to Aspen Highlands parking lot or catch the RFTA Castle/Maroon from Main Street, the bus stop is just one block east from the Tyrolean Lodge.
+Getting to Aspen Highlands To go to the Bells between 8:00 a.m. and 5:00 p.m., either drive to Aspen Highlands parking lot or catch the RFTA CM-Castle/Maroon bus from Main Street.
+The bus stop is just one block east from the Tyrolean Lodge.
 The bus from town runs every 20 minutes starting at 8:02 a.m.
 The Tyrolean Lodge to Aspen Highlands is a short 7 minute drive by car.
 If you are taking the RFTA bus, allow 15-17 minutes.